 The church, at 27 Church St., is involved in local missions such as the Pawcatuck Neighborhood Center and there are adult education and enrichment programs.

 CHARLESTOWN — Led by the Rev. Eileen Lindeman, Sacrament of Holy Communion is celebrated Sundays at 9:30 a.m.

-On Thursdays, from 4 to 5:30 p.m., there is an adult education meeting which features discussion of the current book selection.
+On Thursdays, at 4 p.m., there is an adult education meeting which features discussion of the current book selection.
 On the second Saturday of the month, from 10 a.m. to noon, there is a “Faith Sharing” with potluck lunch.

 The church is located at 4150 Old Post Road.
 For more information, call the church at 401-364-6368.

 SHANNOCK — Shannock Baptist church is an independent Bible believing, baptist church.
 Sunday school begins at 9:30 a.m. with regular services at 11 a.m. and 6 p.m. on Sunday.
 There is also a ladies Bible study and a men’s Bible study on Tuesday at 7 p.m.

 For questions, call 401-364-6569.
 The church is located at 1632 Shannock Road.